 Can you?
 Right, fortunately, it has already been thought out and written by the manufacturers themselves, so all you need to do is just flip the mat and read the maintenance instructions/care tag to answer your ‘can you put a bath mat in the dryer?’ question.

-Reading it will save you the remorse, expenses and time in the future.
-As there are certain types of materials, commonly the memory foam pads that will not just agree to your dryer solution.
+Reading it will save you the remorse, expenses, and time in the future.
+As there are certain types of materials, commonly memory foam pads that will not just agree to your dryer solution.

 Certain other materials that will be prone to wear and tear situations could also be present.
-Almost all the bath mats come with the care tags printed on.
+Almost all the bath mats come with the care tags printed on them.

 How to Dry Bath Mat With Rubber Backing?